 We will often receive emails from people who will say “I am 59 years old, very active.
 I have wear and tear damage in my knee I am being told to lay off or stop weight lifting and running.
 I can still play golf but it now hurts on some of the swings.
 Can your treatments get me back to my running and weight lifting and make golf less painful for me?”

-The answer is, someone who is still active, even through some pain, is usually a good candidate for stem cell therapy.
+The answer is, someone who is still active, even through some pain, is usually a good candidate for treatment, but candidacy for treatment is something that would usually require a physical examination to confirm.
+But can stem cells offer some hope?

 This is research from doctors affiliated with the South Carolina Orthopaedic Institute and the University of Miami. it was published in the prestigious, Orthopaedic journal of sports medicine.(1)